-This part of the reserve is the foreshore of Lake Illawarra and is therefore further categorised as Foreshore.
+This reserve is the adjoined island/headland between Nuns Beach and Shellharbour Boat Harbour.
+It is the foreshore of the Tasman Sea and is therefore further categories as Foreshore.

 The core objectives for management of community land categorised as Foreshore are: